okcashpro/okcash/packages/core/README-TESTS.md

 # Core Package Tests

-This package contains a test suite for evaluating evaluators and their functionality using **Jest**.
+This package contains a test suite for evaluating functionalities using **Jest**.

 ## Prerequisites